pojosontheweb/woko/doco/markdown/woko.md

 ## Follow the use cases ##

 Most of agile, iterative-driven development methodologies have a strong focus on Use Cases (or User Stories).
 They give a glance of "who does what" in the application.
-Of course, Use Cases and User Stories are non formal : we talk them out with end users (or customers) and try to get the best possible understanding, so that we can go for the implementation, and come back with something so show.
+Of course, Use Cases and User Stories are non formal : we talk them out with end users (or customers) and try to get the best possible understanding, so that we can go for the implementation, and come back with something to show.
 Once we all agree the Use Case is realized (the app works as expected), we move forward to the next iteration (or Sprint, or whatever).

 Woko fully supports this model thanks to the semantics carried by the Facets and Domain Objects.
 Facets written in your Woko application have an _intent_ (usually conveyed by the facet's name), they apply to _roles_ and _target objects_.
 Instead of having your code scattered around the codebase with no meaning, Woko proposes a consistent approach where the semantics in your code allow to easily relate it to a Use Case.